-Based on BPOM Regulation No. 33/2018, processed food products (except for special nutrition food) that obtained a registration number after December 7, 2018 are required to have a 2D Barcode Identification on the product label.
+Based on BPOM Regulation No. 33/2018, replaced by Regulation No. 22/2022, processed food products (except for special nutrition food) that obtained a registration number after December 7, 2018 are required to have a 2D Barcode Identification on the product label.
 This 2D Barcode Identification is issued by BPOM and contains information on the registration number (M/L) and expiration date of the product.
 Special nutrition food requires 2D Barcode Authentication that can be issued either by BPOM or business entity and has more detailed information, including: